 But, you can’t work towards those goals without a plan.

 For example, you may want to bump your affiliate income by 25%.
-That means you need to write content where the partner is a fit to get more people to click and buy.
+That means you need to write content where the partner can get more people to click and buy.

 You may also want to reach 25,000 sessions to apply to MediaVine.
 That means you need traffic, which means the content that will get clicks.

-It could be that you want to bump your organic traffic.
-That means you will need to devote more time and resources to implementing proper keyword research and post formatting.
+It could be that you want to bump your organic traffic, which means you will need to devote more time and resources to implementing proper keyword research and post formatting.

 Gives your reader what they want